Things to Keep in Mind for Room Draw

 - The room you choose at room draw is the room in which you will live in the fall.
 No room changes will take place until after the third week of the fall semester.

 - If your roommate changes his/her plans and will not be returning to campus in the fall, another student will be assignedto the vacated space at the discretion of the Office of Community Living.
 We encourage you to confirm your future roommate's plans prior to choosing to room together.

 Students Who Require Special Housing Accommodations

-If you require a medical accommodation for next year, remember you must apply for medical accommodations annually.
+If you require a Special Housing accommodation for next year, remember you must apply for those accommodations annually.
 The form is located here.

 This form must be filled out by your health care practitioner.
-Depending on the nature of situation, documentation should be submitted to Student Health and Counseling Services (for medical or psychiatric issues) or to Dr. Frona Brown (for documented learning differences).
+Documentation should be submitted to Student Health and Counseling Services Brown.
 Staff in these offices will make a decision as to whether special housing accommodations should be offered.
-Medical assignments must be approved each year.
-Students will be notified of their medical accommodation.
+Special Housing Accommodations must be approved each year.
+Students will be notified of their accommodation via email.

 All requests will be reviewed on a case-by-case basis, and documentation of a special need or disability does not guarantee your application will be approved.
 Assignments are made only if space is available.
 Assignment to a specific residence hall cannot be guaranteed.
 Learning disabilities, attention deficit disorder, and most psychological disorders generally do not warrant special housing.

 If you are unable to attend room draw, your proxy should bring the proxy form to housing selection.
 The proxy's selection is final.